BennyThadikaran/stock-pattern/README.md

 ## TODO

-- Make package available via pip.
+- Make package available via pip [Delayed].

-- Reduce code duplication.
+As of Version 2.0.0-alpha
-- Ability to scan all patterns in a single run.
+- ~~Ability to scan all patterns in a single run.~~

 As of Version 1.1.0-alpha